KNMI/adaguc-server/doc/fork_server.md

 QUERY_STRING=...
 ```

-Normally, ADAGUC receives these values as environment variables when the process is started.
+Normally, ADAGUC receives these values via environment variables at process startup.
 With the fork server, the mother process is already running, so these request-specific variables are sent through the socket instead.

 ## 3. Connection Accepted